tom-howard/ros/docs/amr31001/lab2.md

         You may have already observed this during your testing... how could you adapt the code so that such situations can be achieved?

-        ??? info "Hint"
+        ??? info "Hints"

-            You may need to consider the distance measurements from some other LiDAR zones!
+            1. You may need to consider the distance measurements from some other LiDAR zones!
+            1. The `ex3.py` template that was provided to you uses an `if` statement with three different cases:

+                ```python
+                if ...:

+                elif ...:

+                else:

+                ```

+                You may need to add in some further cases to this to accommodate the additional situations discussed above, e.g.:

+                ```python
+                if ...:

+                elif ...:

+                elif ...:

+                elif ...:

+                else:

+                ```

     1. Finally, think about how you could adapt this algorithm to make the robot follow a wall on its right-hand side instead.